famarkcloud/famark-cloud-api-flutter-example/README.md

 # famark-cloud-api-flutter-example
-This is a sample code showing how to call Famark Cloud API to store and retrieve data through Flutter mobile app using Dart programming language.
+This is a sample code showing how to call Famark Cloud API to store and retrieve data through Flutter mobile app with Dart programming language.

 ## Getting Started: